 - Disability: Though not technically a hardship distribution, disability as defined by the plan rules could allow for withdrawals that are exempt from the 10% penalty.

-If you are not able to max out contributions, then it may be the best strategy to contribute the minimum amount required to take advantage of your employer’s contributions to your 401k.
+If you are not able to max out contributions, then it may be the best strategy to contribute the minimum amount required to take advantage of your employer’s matching contributions to your 401(k).

 Here are the common types of matches to keep in mind:

-When you approach the times in life when you are about to withdraw money for your retirement, be sure to understand the Required Minimum Distributions set by the IRS.
+When you approach the times in life when you are about to withdraw money for your retirement, be sure to understand the required minimum distributions (RMD) set by the IRS.

 Here is something to keep in mind: RMDs do not have to be spent.
 They are required to be withdrawn from tax-deferred accounts starting with the year you reach age 72, but if you don’t need to spend the money, it makes a lot of sense to simply transfer it to your taxable brokerage account and invest it there.